Bottles of distilled water

 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-The NDORMS is committed to training the next generation of scientists in biological and clinical sciences and has a large number of staff (over 400 people), approximately 100 postgraduate research students and a grant portfolio of £147 million.
+NDORMS is the largest European academic department in its field and runs a globally competitive programme of research and teaching.
+Committed to training the next generation of scientists in biological and clinical sciences, NDORMS has over 400 staff, approximately 120 postgraduate research students and a grant portfolio in excess of £150 million.

 Funding